khaledjendi/SHOPi/README.md

 - Drag an and drop: In product listing, when you drag an item, the shoping cart appears automatically in the right edge of the screen with angular animation.

+- Item images zooming capability (in the item details page)

 - Different kind of carousels

 - Loading indicator for carousels